 5. Design a template and tone of voice

 Your email newsletter is an expression of your organization and an important way to engage employees.
 If it’s generic and boring, people won’t read it.
+That’s why it’s best practice for email newsletters to utilize templates that help keep content and visuals consistently engaging.

 Tone of voice is also an important factor.
-Whether you choose something chatty and informal or a professional corporate voice, it needs to be consistent across the subject line, body content, and then in every edition.
+Whether you choose something chatty and informal or a more professional corporate voice, it needs to be consistent across the subject line, body content, and in every edition.

 Additional points to consider in your format:

-- Frequency – How often you send emails will be specific to your organization, but email newsletter best practices suggest that 61% of consumers want to receive a weekly email from their preferred brands.
+• Frequency: How often you send emails will be specific to your organization, but email newsletter best practices suggest that 61% of consumers want to receive a weekly email from their preferred brands.

 6. Pitch roll the newsletter to set expectations